-ADAM AND THE ANTS
+ADAM AND THE ANTS - Songs And Albums

-Adam Ant of the front cover of Record Mirror March 28th 1981 and wearing his iconic Hussar military jacket and white war paint.
+Adam Ant of the front cover of Record Mirror March 28th 1981 and wearing his iconic Hussar military jacket and white tribal war paint.

-Sadly, Adam Ant then found himself on the slippery slope in terms of commercial success, when his second solo album "Strip" was released in 1983, reaching only no.20 in the UK charts.
+Sadly, Adam Ant then found himself on the slippery slope in terms of commercial success, when his second solo album "Strip" was released in 1983, reaching only No.20 in the UK charts.
 However, the single "Puss 'n' Boots" did do well and reached no.5 in the UK singles chart.

-Another album "Vive Le Rock" released in September 1985 just failed to reach the top 40, reaching no.42.
+Another album "Vive Le Rock" (released in September 1985) just failed to reach the top 40, reaching no.42.
 However, the single "Apollo 9" managed to reach no.13 a whole year earlier in September 1984.
 The one year gap between the release of this single and the album probably didn't do Adam Ant any favours, as pop music buyers are a fickle bunch!